 There are several ways to generate an input x for each iteration.
-The first option is to generate a random input, ideally independent, for each iteration using methods such as fuzz testing [37].
-However, random input generation might not be desired.
-We adopt symbolic execution [14] and automatic test case generation using systematically white-box exploration
+The first option is to generate a random input, ideally independent, for each iteration using methods such as fuzz testing [61].
+However, random input generation may not provide high path coverage [53].
+Therefore, we adopt automatic test case generation using systematical white-box exploration (also called, concolic testing and directed systematic path exploration) [52], [53], [54], [55], [56].

-Fig. 2.
-LoPD system design

-(also called, concolic testing and directed systematic path exploration) [38], [39], [40], [41], [42].
 In this way, each iteration is guaranteed to hit a different path.
 We first randomly generate an initial input from the input space.
 Path constraints are collected during the program execution with the initial input and are manipulated to cover different paths.
 Then a constraint solver is used to generate the input that satisfies the corresponding path constraints.